-- 1. (1) A person shall make a disclosure to a police officer under section 12, 15 or 15A of the Terrorism and Crime (Bailiwick of Guernsey) Law, 2002 (the "Law of 2002") - (a) by using the form set out in the Schedule to these Regulations ("the Form"), and - (b) in compliance with the requirements indicated upon the Form. - (2) A completed Form, together with any accompanying information shall be - (a) delivered by post, or hand, to the addressee, - (b) transmitted by electronic mail to the electronic address, or a Amended by Guernsey Statutory Instrument No. 27 of 2008 (The Terrorism and Crime (Bailiwick of Guernsey) (Amendment) Regulations, 2008).
+- 1. (1) A person shall make a disclosure to a prescribed police officer under section 12, 15 or 15A of the Terrorism and Crime (Bailiwick of Guernsey) Law, 2002 (the "Law of 2002") - (a) by using the form set out in the Schedule to these Regulations ("the Form"), and - (b) in compliance with the requirements indicated upon the Form. - (2) A completed Form, together with any accompanying information shall be - (a) delivered by post, or hand, to the addressee, - (b) transmitted by electronic mail to the electronic address, or - (c) sent by facsimile transmission to the telephone number, indicated upon the Form. - (3) Any information entered upon, or accompanying, the Form shall appear, or be supplied, in a legible format.